Mission and Scope

 - Investigate the therapeutic potential of human cell engineering, including the induction, isolation, expansion, differentiation, genetic modification, transplantation, and functional monitoring of therapeutic cells

-- Strengthen the continuum between the biological, translational, manufacturing, and clinical dimensions of cell engineering and cell therapy
+- Strengthen the continuum among the biological, translational, manufacturing, and clinical dimensions of cell engineering and cell therapy

 - Implement safe and potent immunotherapies and stem cell therapies for an array of hematological malignancies, solid tumors, and nonmalignant disorders